What might schools look like in the fall?

 The hour-long session flew by, and much is lost in my hasty summary.
 I must say, that I felt better about opening schools up at the end of the conversation.
-It’s not going to be easy, but people are doing it, and they’re the needs of children first.
-We can do this, and it’s going to be okay!
+It’s not going to be easy, but people are doing it, and they’re putting the needs of children first.

 The recording of this conversation is below.
 Enjoy!